juicedata/juicefs/docs/en/guide/dir-stats.md

 ```

 :::tip
-The [storage quota](./quota.md) functionality depends on directory stats, that's why setting a quota automatically enables directory stats.
+The [directory quota](./quota.md#directory-quota) functionality depends on directory stats, that's why setting a quota automatically enables directory stats.
 To disable directory stats for such volume, you'll need to remove all quotas.
 :::

-## Check directory stats
+## Check directory stats {#check-directory-stats}

 Use `juicefs info $PATH` to check stats for a single directory: